microsoft/AcademicContent/Labs/AI and Machine Learning/Keras/Keras.md

 <a name="Exercise2"></a>
 ## Exercise 2: Build and train a neural network ##

-In this exercise, you will use Keras to build and then train a neural network.
+In this exercise, you will use Keras to build and train a neural network that analyzes text for sentiment.
 In order to train a neural network, you need data to train it with.
 Rather than download an external dataset, you will use the [IMDB movie reviews sentiment classification](https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification) dataset that's included with Keras.
 The IMDB dataset contains 50,000 movie reviews that have been individually scored as positive (1) or negative (0).
 The dataset is divided into 25,000 reviews for training and 25,000 reviews for testing.
 The sentiment expressed in these reviews is the basis for which your neural network will analyze text presented to it and score it for sentiment.

 > The IMDB dataset is one of several useful datasets included with Keras.
 For a complete list of built-in datasets, see https://keras.io/datasets/.